-The latest research into the state of cybersecurity defences across universities in the UK show some dismal stats.
-A quarter of universities report daily attacks meaning students, staff and suppliers to these institutions risk data and monetary theft.
+The latest research into the state of cybersecurity defenses across universities in the UK shows some dismal stats.
+A quarter of universities report daily attacks, meaning that students, staff, and suppliers risk data and monetary theft.

-With freshers week a bleary, distant memory, and the autumn semester in full swing, criminals will be busy executing their carefully planned attacks on their unlucky targets – from first-year students navigating student loan forms, to international students querying the impact of Brexit.
+With freshers’ week a bleary, distant memory, and the autumn semester in full swing, criminals will be busy executing their carefully planned attacks on university students and employees.
 If you manage anything online, you’re fair game.

-But given the destitute reputation of students, and the under-funded institutions, why don’t criminals switch focus to more lucrative organisations in finance, defence or legal sectors where the payloads are so much higher?
+But given the destitute reputation of students and the under-funded institutions, why don’t criminals switch focus to more lucrative organizations in finance, defense, or legal sectors where the payloads are so much higher?